kees1948/UniFLEX/Software/Networking/NetBoot/README.md

 To be able to boot from the network interface requires an UnBUG_D type ROM or later.
 This UniBUG ROM has the 'N' command added.

-Clearly you need also this version of GPPNETPROM (or later).
+Clearly you need also this version of NETROMGPP (or later).

 The N command instructs the GPP to present the bootsector code for the netboot in it's fifo.
 The UniBUG ROM code copies that image over into RAM